linghuiluo/linghuiluo.github.io/projects.md

 </a>
 </center>

 - [MagpieBridge](https://github.com/MagpieBridge/MagpieBridge) (2019 - Present): MagpieBridge is an open-source framework for integrating static analyses into IDEs and editors with the Language Server Protocol (LSP).
-MagpieBridge is not limited to LSP, it also leverages HTTP to allow displaying web pages inside an IDE.
-This enables a new level of supporting visualization and customizable UI for users to interact with.
+MagpieBridge is not limited to LSP, it also allows displaying web pages inside an IDE, which enables a new level of supporting visualization and customizable UI for users to interact with.
 MagpieBridge is a bridge between program analyses and developer tools.
 I am the creator and maintainer of this open-source project.
 <center>
 <a href="https://github.com/MagpieBridge/MagpieBridge">
 <img src="https://github.com/MagpieBridge/MagpieBridge/blob/develop/doc/logshort.png?raw=true" alt="drawing" width="200" hspace="5">